nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Parameters:

 * `[name]`  is the name of the contact you wish to add.
-* `[optional fields]` are the non-mandatory fields you can associate with the contact at the point of creation.
+* `[optional fields]` are non-mandatory fields you can associate with the contact at the point of creation (these include every field you can associate with a contact except the `name` field).
 The fields can also be added using the add command.

 <div markdown="block" class="alert alert-info">
 :information_source: To view a comprehensive list of fields and their prefixes, go to the start of the [Features section](#features).
 </div>

-When creating a contact, if there is already another contact with the same name, you would be informed that another contact with the same name already exists (not case sensitive)
+When creating a contact, if there is already another contact with the same name, you would be informed that another contact with the same name already exists (not case sensitive).

 Example usage: